Can You Ever Forgive Me?: Plot

-In some of Lee's letters, she has Noël Coward make references to presumably much-younger men with whom he enjoys socializing.
-A used book dealer named Paul buys one of them from Lee and then sends it to a friend of his who knew Coward, who died less than 20 years ago.
-Coward’s friend becomes suspicious, though the letter does not refer to a sexual act or a man’s anatomy.
-Paul raises an alarm that leads to Lee’s customers blacklisting her.
-Unable to sell more forgeries, she has Jack Hock sell the letters on her behalf.
+In some of Lee's letters, she has Noël Coward make references to his social life that reflects his homosexuality.
+A used book dealer named Paul buys one of them from Lee and sends it to a friend of his who knew Coward.
+The recipient doubts Coward would have risked his privacy and relays his suspicions to Paul.
+Paul raises an alarm that leads to Lee's customers blacklisting her.
+Unable to sell more forgeries, she has Jack sell the letters on her behalf.
 His customers do not know he has a connection to Lee.
 She also starts stealing authentic letters from libraries and archives for Jack to sell, replacing them with forged duplicates.
 While Lee is out of town committing one such theft, her cat dies under Jack's care.
-She ends their friendship but continues their partnership out of necessity.
+She ends their friendship, but continues their partnership out of necessity.

 The FBI arrests Jack while he is attempting a sale.
 He cooperates with them, resulting in Lee being served with a court summons.
 She retains a lawyer, who advises her to show contrition by getting a job, doing community service, and joining Alcoholics Anonymous.
-In court, Lee admits she enjoyed creating the forgeries and does not regret her actions but realizes that her crimes were not worth it because they did not show her true self as a writer.
+In court, Lee says she enjoyed creating the forgeries, but that her actions were ultimately not worth it because she lost her cat and her friendship with her criminal accomplice.
+He “may have been an idiot, but he tolerated me, and he was nice to have around.”
 The judge sentences Lee to five years' probation and six months' house arrest.

-Sometime later, Lee arranges an encounter in a small restaurant with Jack and reconciles with him.
-Jack, dying of AIDS, grants her permission to write a memoir about their escapades.
-Later, while Lee is passing a bookstore, she sees a Dorothy Parker letter she forged that is now on sale for $1,900.
-Disgusted, she writes the store owner a sarcastic note in Parker's voice.
-Upon receiving the note and realizing that the letter in the storefront window is a fake, the owner first removes it from the window but then decides to keep it on display.
+During her house arrest, Lee skips her court-ordered AA meeting to talk to Jack, who is dying of AIDS, at the gay bar called Julius’.
+They reconcile, and he grants her permission to write a memoir about their escapades.
+Sometime later, while Lee is passing a bookstore, she sees a Dorothy Parker letter she forged that is now on sale for $1,900.
+She writes the store owner a sarcastic note from the deceased Parker revealing that the letter is a fake.
+After reading the note, the owner goes to retrieve the letter, but then decides to keep it on display.